pachyderm/docs/content/latest/reference/pachctl/pachctl_inspect_cluster.md

 ## pachctl inspect cluster

-Returns info about the pachyderm cluster
+Returns info about the MLDM cluster

 ### Synopsis

-Returns info about the pachyderm cluster
+Returns info about the MLDM cluster

 ```
 pachctl inspect cluster [flags]